 She points to the storage of waste intrinsic to the process which often involves the destruction of pristine lakes and the waste leakage that ensues:

 The criminalization of dissent by those who oppose open-pit mining poses an additional threat.
 In Honduras for example, Bertha Caceres, another Goldman Environmental Prize winner was killed in March of 2016.
-Her work to protect the environment from open-pit mines led to many death threats against her and the fraudulent arrests she underwent while doing her work to halt or curtail mining operations.
-One Honduran mine in Azacualpa operated by Aura Minerals is being fought by locals who told an international human rights delegation earlier this month that the company made promises that they didn’t keep.
+Her work to protect the environment from open-pit mines led to multiple death threats against her and the fraudulent arrests she underwent while doing her work to halt or curtail mining operations.
+One Honduran mine in Azacualpa operated by Aura Minerals is being fought by locals who told an international human rights delegation earlier this month that the company made promises of financial compensation, housing, and employment opportunities that the company didn’t keep.

 Currently a bill introduced in Congress by Representative Hank Johnson, HR 5474 would cut military aid to Honduras that is said by activists who are familiar with Honduran government violence, would go a long way to curbing assassinations against environmentalists.

 In Peru, GRUFIDES reports various acts of repression, sometimes by unknown sources, sometimes very public as in the case of military violence against protesters.
-But members of GRUFIDES report more covert actions of being followed, photographed, and having their offices and homes broken into.
+But members of GRUFIDES report more covert actions such as being followed, photographed, and having members’ offices and homes broken into.

 Newmont has brought mining operations closer to home.
 The Cripple Creek and Victor Mine owned by Newmont is located west of Colorado Springs, Colorado.
 The corporation boasts that “the Cripple Creek gold deposits occur within a seven square mile (18 sq. km), 30 million year old, volcanic-intrusive complex that erupted and intruded through rocks that are over one billion years old.”